Most narcissists think they belong in the book of martyrs,

-The song victims sing excuses, excuses, excuses.
+The song a victim sings is excuses, excuses, excuses.
 Every boss they ever had was mean.
 Their friends rip them off.
 The cops are out to get them.
 Because victims see everything in short supply they usually have nothing to give.
-Some victims even claim to have less hours in the day than everyone else.
+Some victims even claim to have fewer hours in the day than everyone else.

 No one has the same resources.
 There will always be someone with more money, health and time.
 Victims are constantly comparing what they have with what others have and they always come up short.
 That’s because they’re so consumed with their own needs, they can’t spare any money, time or sympathy for other people.

 Many parents of dysfunctional families feel terrible for causing their children’s pain, but instead of apologizing, they often feel they need to deny everything.
 Whenever we hurt another, it’s always better to own it so we can all move on.
 If we don’t it becomes a festering wound.

 Victims often grow up to become martyrs.
-Abusive parents were probably abused themselves.
+Abusive parents have probably been abused themselves.
 We’ve all been abusers and we’ve all been abused.
 This is because we live in a damaged world where we’ve lost our original picture of love.
 God is the only one who is not an abuser.
 Jesus came to re-install God’s other-centered love into our hearts.
 As we learn to be more like Jesus, we will stop abusing other people.